|

 Got More Time in Porto?

-If you have more than 3 days in Porto, there are plenty of ways to expand on this itinerary.
+If you have more time in Porto, there are plenty of ways to expand on this itinerary.
 This could be spending more time exploring Porto itself or adding on some additional day trips.

 • Palacio da Bolsa – A Neoclassical 19th-century palace built as the headquarters of Associação Comercial do Porto and used to host official state receptions and visiting representatives.
 The majestic palace is classified as a National Monument and a UNESCO World Heritage Site.
 When it’s not being used for official business, you can visit the architectural jewel of Porto on a 30 minute guided tour